chrislevn/API/README.md

 * [x] The user can click a link at the bottom of the page to load the next 20 stories.
 The page should not refresh; the stories should simply be added to the bottom.
 * [x] The user can see an updated number of stories currently shown.
 * [x] he user can see how long ago the story was published in a human-friendly format; e.g. "15 minutes ago".
-To accomplish this, we recommend you use momentjs.
-Please load it into your page using cdnjs or jsdelivr (these are called CDNs).

 The following **additional** features are implemented: